sachajw/task-C/README.md

 #### Bubble Sort
 Lets describe the Python file bubble-sort.py.

-* I used [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) and [Swagger UI](https://swagger.io/) to generate the API
+* I used the [Flask Framework](https://flask-restplus.readthedocs.io/en/stable/) to present the bubble sort algorithm as json in the browser.

-* Swagger is API development for all the people, in other words Open API and Open Source.
-* Please refer to requirements.txt for all required dependencies to run this task.
+#### Docker Container

 **List all running containers**
 * docker ps